jen-hurley/jen-hurley.github.io/my-reflections-sprint-1.md

 ### Reflect on this activity.
 When did you feel frustrated?

 I felt a little nervous about branching.
 I wanted to REALLY make sure I didn't override anything on the main.
-If anything, it felt a bit overhwleming having to do all the
+If anything, it felt a bit overhwleming having to do all the stages of Git, but I understand the necessity of them.

 ### If you didn't already know that this is the way websites are made, was it what you pictured?
 How does the reality of this process differ from your preconceptions?

-I assumed there wouldn't be a need for Git, and so coming from a background in administration I imagined that people would just use a Dropbox equivalent for working on projects.
+Coming from a background in administration I imagined that people would just use a Dropbox equivalent for working on projects.
 I imagined the work all to be done in one place that people could collabrorate one, like GoogleDocs.

 # Thinking like a programmer

 ### What is your process so far for solving problems?
+Figure out exactly what it is that need to be achieved.
+Break it down into separate parts or steps.
+Understand each part of the problem and research the problem areas to get a deeper understanding of what's going on.
+Make a plan on how to work through each part.
+Work on each part until it's resolved.

 ### Have a look at what the internet says on how to think like a programmer.
 What patterns do you see?
 What do you notice?

+To think like a programmer is to have the ability to effeciently solve problems by breaking them down and looking at them from different perspectives to find solutions.
+It's about approaching problems in a logical manner.
+I notice a lot of amphasis on persistence and taking a step back when you get overwhelmed, so that you can come back to the problem from a calmer place.
+I think having this ability is useful in all areas of life.
+It's a mindset that's based on growth and persiverance.

 ### What does the internet say about flipped learning?
 What is flipped learning and flipped classroom?
 How do you think it will relate to your learning journey?

+Flipped Classroom is when students are provide the course information/materials to be studied outside of the classroom which leaves class time available for applied learning of the course materials and teacher assistance.
+I think it is going to be particularly helpful for me to be able to go back over information as often as I need in my own time to be able to understand the concept.
+The flexibility around when and how the course material is learnt is a lot more accessible to me when the basic learning is pre-provided outside of class and then used in a pratical sense during assignments.

 # Introduce yourself

 ### What was it like trying to summarise yourself to a group of strangers?
+SCARY!
+But I'm glad I did it because I want to develop my self confidence, and it's great that I get to practice doing that in an environment where I feel safer and my comfortable than I usually would.

 ### Could you feel your ego?
 Were you self conscious?
+I was very self conscious!
+I don't like much attention or talking about myself, so it's something I wouldn't really do on my own accord.